PLEASE READ THIS NOTICE CAREFULLY

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need-to-know.
-They will only process your personal information on our instruction and they are subject to a duty of confidentiality.
+We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need-to-know.
+They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.